Winter Meetings in Vancouver - Know Before You Go!

 - If you’re heading to Vancouver in December, it’s a fantastic place to indulge in the holiday season.
 The city is decorated with millions of twinkling lights (like those at Capilano Suspension Bridge and VanDusen Botanical Garden), the Vancouver Christmas Market sets up right next to the Vancouver Convention Centre, and you can even take an “Elfie Selfie” up at Grouse Mountain’s “Peak of Christmas” celebration.

 - There’s lots to see on the stage during winter!
-Catch Motown at the Queen Elizabeth Theatre, or Arts Club Theatre Company’s Misery or Onegin.
+Catch Sheku & Isata Kanneh-Mason at the Orpheum Theatre, or Arts Club Theatre Company’s The Sound of Music or Cipher.
 TheatreSports on Granville Island let’s you watch two teams of performers pitted against each other in competitive improv matches.

 - If you’re looking to add some rhythm to your Vancouver visit, the city’s music scene is at the ready.
 Jazz lovers should head to Frankie’s where they’ll find live music four nights per week.
 Looking for something heavier?
 Check out listings for the Commodore Ballroom and the Orpheum.

 - Vancouver’s winter festival schedule runs the gamut, from holiday celebrations and the Winter Solstice Lantern Festival, through to the multidisciplinary PuSh International Performing Arts Festival, and the JFL Northwest comedy festival, as well as Lunar New Year festivities celebrated among Vancouver’s sizeable Asian community.